 Summary of progress against the theory of change

-Introduction

 In 2022-2024, the Nature-Positive Solutions Initiative made significant advances in scientific research and achieved measurable impacts across multiple geographies.
 By fostering participatory engagement with farmers, policymakers, research institutions, and investors, the Initiative contributed to increased adoption of sustainable agricultural practices and biodiversity conservation.
 This report summarizes key achievements in scientific progress and the accomplishment of End of Initiative Outcomes (EOIOs), highlighting 2024 milestones and reflecting on the Initiative’s effectiveness in addressing its core challenges.

-Scientific Progress
+Scientific progress

 The Initiative successfully developed and disseminated innovative tools, methodologies, and frameworks that enhance the resilience of agricultural landscapes.
 Some key scientific contributions include: